 The purchasing managers of retailers are the ones to woo, and LinkedIn is one of the easiest and most effective ways to do so.

-For every retailer that you want to form a relationship with, search LinkedIn and connect with its respective product managers.
-Prepare a short pitch that will impress them while keeping you and your products on their radar.
+For every retailer that you want to form vendor relations with, search LinkedIn and connect with its respective product managers.
+Prepare a short pitch that will impress them, while keeping you and your products on their radar.
 Even if you’re not ready to make a sale yet, it will be much easier to approach the right people if they already have an idea of who you are.
 Better yet, walk into the retail establishment and introduce yourself.
-Taking the time for a face-to-face meeting can imply you mean business.
+Taking the time for a face-to-face meeting can imply you mean business, and is an important step in how to become a vendor.

 To make sure that you don’t falter when it comes time to fulfill those orders, make sure you are familiar with the retailer’s vendor portal.
+Vendor registration will be required, but the registration process is typically quick and easy.
 Vendor Portals help suppliers learn vital product information, pricing strategies, periodic updates, and much more.
-Each portal is a bit different so it pays to take the time to learn a portal well.
+Each portal is a bit different, so it pays to take the time to learn a portal well.

-Another element for retail vendors to capitalize on is open vendor days.
-Many retailers hold these events to connect with new vendors, share information, and develop personal relationships.
+Another element for those who want to know how to become a vendor to capitalize on is open vendor days.
+Many retailers hold these events to connect with new vendors, share information, show product samples, and develop personal relationships.
 Take the time to prepare small presentations and product demos to show the retailer why they need to take you seriously and how well prepared you are for their business.

 If you are a new vendor, creating relationships with retailers will be one of your greatest challenges.
-Keep this is at the forefront of your strategy, but also be aware of where small vendors typically fail.
-Keep your company growing by seeking new retailer relationships, while soundly managing your finances to ensure your retailer vendor relationship is healthy, as well as lucrative.
+Keep this at the forefront of your strategy, but also be aware of where small vendors typically fail.
+Keep your company growing as you begin the process of of how to become a vendor by seeking new retailer relationships, while soundly managing your finances to ensure your retailer-vendor relationship is healthy, as well as lucrative.

-FundThrough helps small business owners navigate cash flow hurdles.
-Sign up in just 3 minutes and receive a credit limit approval within a business day.
-FundThrough has the highest customer service satisfaction in the industry.
-We offer complete transparency and integrity.
-If you’ve been waiting up to 90-days to be paid on your invoices, our customer service team is standing ready to fill your gaps in cash flow.
+FundThrough helps small business owners (including those looking at how to become a vendor) navigate cash flow hurdles.
+All it takes is just a few minutes to get started.
+FundThrough has the highest customer service satisfaction in the industry, and we offer complete transparency and integrity.
+If you’ve been waiting up to 90-days or more to be paid on your invoices, our customer service team is standing by ready to fill your cash flow gaps.